WHAT IS HYPERHIDROSIS?

 Axillary Hyperhidrosis, or excessive sweating in the armpits can cause embarrassing wet marks on shirts.
 Plantar Hyperhidrosis refers to excessive sweating of the feet and is a known cause of foot odour.
 Less commonly, patient may have excessive sweating of the trunk or thighs.

 In secondary Hyperhidrosis, the underlying medical condition should be treate d first.
 For example, patients with hyperthyroidism should have treatment directed at their endocrine disease.
 Those patients with psychiatric diseases such as anxiety disorders should seek pyschiatric care.
-Treatment options for primary Hyperhidrosis include antiperspirants, iontophoresis, drugs and botulinum toxin injections and surgery.
+Treatment options for primary Hyperhidrosis include antiperspirants, iontophoresis, drugs and surgery.

 It is the simplest treatment and is usually recommended first.
 The most effective agent is aluminium chloride.
 This treatment works for patients with light to moderate Hyperhidrosis.

-Botulinum toxin is a poison that interferes with nerve conduction.
-This toxin is produced by the bacteria Chlostridium Botolinum and works by interfering with the effect of the neuro-transmitter substance acethylcholine at the nerve synapses.
+A toxin is produced by the bacteria Chlostridium and works by interfering with the effect of the neuro-transmitter substance acethylcholine at the nerve synapses.
 In low doses, the toxin may be injected in the face or neck to paralyse local muscles to prevent wrinkles or treat muscular spasms.
 It may also be used to treat Hyperhidrosis by paralysing the sympathetic nerves that cause sweating by injecting the toxin in the axilla or hands.
 It works well for axillary and palmar Hyperhidrosis.
 The treatment has a good success rate and can be done as a outpatient

 Iontophoresis is a second line treatment if antiperspirants fail.
 This treatment consists of applying low intensity electric current to the hands or feet immersed in an electrolyte solution.
 The procedure has to be repeated regularly several times/week.
 The results vary, but many patients believe it is too time consuming and expensive.
 It is difficult or impossible to treat axillary or facial Hyperhidrosis with this method.